 “Effective Date” means the date first written above.

 “End User” means a customer of Partner or GPA that licenses Partner Products and Bundled Solutions for use in its internal business operations and not for distribution or relicense.
-End Users shall not include Partner itself, GPA or their Affiliates.
+End Users shall not include Partner itself, GPA, or their Affiliates.

 “End User Evaluation License” means the license of Software used by Partner to enable the End User to evaluate Partner Products.